president-not-sure/mpv-interpolation/README.md

 ## Usage

-Options are passed to the VapourSynth script via mpv's shortcuts, which are set in `~/.config/mpv/input.conf` (or `~/.var/app/io.mpv.Mpv/config/mpv/input.conf` for Flatpak users) using the user-data key.
+Options are passed to the VapourSynth script via mpv's shortcuts, which are set using the user-data key.
 The user-data string consists of key-value pairs, with each pair separated by `=` and individual pairs separated by `,`.

 ### library